cferdinandi/smooth-scroll/README.md

 <script src="dist/js/smooth-scroll.js"></script>
 ```

-Drop requires `bind-polyfill.js`, a polyfill that extends ECMAScript 5 API support to more browsers.
+Smooth Scroll requires `bind-polyfill.js`, a polyfill that extends ECMAScript 5 API support to more browsers.

 ### 2. Add the markup to your HTML.